 Once the delivery has been received in the Exams Office, the contents will be checked as soon as possible and be logged into the safe.
 The Exams Office will be locked whilst this process is undertaken.
 The receipting of secure material should be completed as soon as possible and within 24 hours of receipt.
 The unpacking of secure materials will always be completed by two individuals, usually the Exams and Data Manager and the Exam Assessment Administrator.
+Akin to the second pair of eyes check when removing papers from the safe, this allows for verification that the correct papers have been received and are stored correctly to reduce the risk of the incorrect papers being opened on the day of an examination.
 Where one of these individuals is unavailable, for example due to absence, another person should assist the process.
 This may be a Senior Leader or a member of the Administrative team.
 Contents will be checked against the packing log to ensure all material is received.
 It will also be checked against the entry list to ensure sufficient material has been received.
 Any issues will be reported to the appropriate Awarding Organisation immediately.
 Dispatch logs will be signed by both individuals who completed the receipting of secure materials, and these will be stored by the Exams Office until the Enquiry About Results Deadline.